ARBOL CHILE PEPPER DRIED

 Wipe out the oil from your skillet (no need to wash it), and set the skillet back over medium heat.
 Place the garlic cloves and tomatillos (cut side down) in the pan.
 When the tomatillos are browned, turned everything over and brown the other side.

 Remove from the heat and place the tomatillos/garlic mixture into the blender jar with the chile peppers.
-Add the 1/4 cup water and lemon juice.
+Add the 1/4 cup of water and lemon juice.
 Add salt and pepper to taste.
 Blend until nearly smooth.

 Pour salsa into a bowl and let cool before serving (best if made 1 day ahead).